Orbit Uses GraphQL For Data Query Fetching

 - That it would present challenges concerning data processing on different devices

-This is where GraphQL comes into play as a solution.
+This is where GraphQL comes into play

 GraphQL allows the server to deal with only one API.
 The server thus draws on the good properties from a common API, and the clients themselves request versioning as well as the data fields to be used for the version.
 Also, GraphQL standardises the way the client loads data - regardless of entity type and complexity.
 This means that we avoid developing variations of the type of data that the client loads.
 All in all, it will result in a simpler workflow for the developers and stable data processing.

 The specification requirements for integration with Orbit Quite simply, the requirements for a successful integration with Orbit can be reduced to the following simple formula: